NovaFlare-Engine-Concentration/Funkin-Online-Server/README.md

-# Psych Online - Server
+# NovaFlare Online - Server
 This is a source code of the game server and website for Psych Online.
 The code is based on the Colyseus and ExpressJS for the backend.
 And React for the frontend.